rigward/emojungle/README.md

 ## Development
 You need to have angular-cli installed to run development server and make builds: `https://cli.angular.io/`

-Frontend commands are run from client folder: `cd client`.
+Frontend commands are run from client folder: `cd client`

 Install all dependencies: `npm i`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.